nimble-platform/trust-scoring-service/README.md

 # Trust scoring and ranking service
 **ServiceID**: trust-service

-Trust scoring and ranking service in the NIMBLE Microservice Infrastructure.
+Trust computation service in the NIMBLE Microservice Infrastructure.

 A prototype implementation of a NIMBLE trust computation service.
 The service will be able to compute a trust score for NIMBLE entities (products, services, companies) by evaluating their trust-related characteristics in regards to the trust expectations (criteria) of a particular B2B context.